 The gamma-ray group at IFAE will provide comprehensive support for the entire process from data reduction and analysis to interpretation.
 The tools and expertise we offer are:

-VHE gamma-ray data from the MAGIC telescopes.
 TNA and VA access will be provided to proprietary MAGIC data.
 Two decades of archival data may be complemented by new data collected through observational proposals that the institute will help prepare.
 The data will be provided in a standardized high-level format ready for scientific analysis.

-Agnpy. agnpy is an open-source python package for modeling the non-thermal emission from relativistically-moving plasma in astrophysical sources, such as jets of active galactic nuclei (AGN).
+agnpy is an open-source Python package for modeling the non-thermal emission from relativistically-moving plasma in astrophysical sources, such as jets of active galactic nuclei (AGN).
 It provides routines to compute the non-thermal emission from relativistic protons and electrons accelerated in the jets, as well as simple implementations of the thermal emitters of the galaxy.
 Designed for compatibility with modern gamma-ray data-analysis tools such as Gammapy, agnpy supports multi-wavelength and multi-messenger modeling, enabling detailed studies of AGN emission and its interaction with the surrounding environment that can be expanded in the multi-messenger scenario.

 Involved scientists